mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 now:                     Fri Sep 03 2021 03:50:56 GMT+0000 (UTC)
 ```

 And it's calculated based on the oplog first event time and the oplog last event time.
 Now as you can see, I haven't done much so far.
-And from now, where we stand right now at this moment in time, I see that I have not done much in this particular replica set.
-So the calculated time to fill in the oplog is relatively low.
+And from now, where we stand right now at this moment in time, I see that I have not done much in this particular *replica set*.
+So the calculated time to fill in the *oplog* is relatively low.
 But wait just a second.
-I thought that the oplog size was measured in size, therefore it's megabytes, but we are talking about hours?
+I thought that the *oplog size* was measured in size, therefore it's megabytes, but we are talking about hours?

 Fear not, young Padawan.
-What is happening here is that MongoDB will let you know how much time it will take-- given the current workload, how much time will it take to start overwriting entries in your oplog.
+What is happening here is that *MongoDB* will let you know how much time it will take -- given the current workload, how much time will it take to start overwriting entries in your oplog.
 In this case, I have not been doing much, therefore my workload is quite low.
-So it will only take about 0.1 hours to fill the oplog, which is not really predictable at this point.
-We need more data to actually calculate correctly how much time does it take to fill up our oplog.
+So it will only take about *0.1 hours to fill the oplog*, which is not really predictable at this point.
+We need more data to actually calculate correctly how much time does it take to fill up our *oplog*.